NickGrunert/master-thesis/modules/01_using_sam.typ

     This phenomenon hinders the effectiveness of an algorithm in identifying similarities between segments that are not shaded and those that are shaded.

     Shadows are a prominent feature of the input data, attributable to the geographical location of Germany, which results in a sun position that casts shadows on a significant proportion of residential structures.
-    In order to enhance the utilization of the raw #abr("RGB") data, an algorithm for shadow removal is implemented.
+    In order to enhance the utilisation of the raw #abr("RGB") data, an algorithm for shadow removal is implemented.
     This algorithm utilises Gaussian kernels to identify and eliminate shadowed regions @shadows1 @shadows2 @shadows3.

     #subpar.grid(